alexkasema/alx-higher_level_programming/0x11-python-network_1/README.md

 * If the response body is properly JSON formatted and not empty, display the id and name like this: [<id>] <name>.
 ## 10-my_github.py
 Python script that takes your GitHub credentials (username and password) and uses the GitHub API to display your id.
+## 100-github_commits.py
+Please list 10 commits (from the most recent to oldest) of the repository “rails” by the user “rails” You must use the GitHub API, here is the documentation https://developer.github.com/v3/repos/commits/ Print all commits by: `<sha>: <author name>` (one by line) The first argument will be the repository name
+The second argument will be the owner name
+You must use the packages requests and sys